gustafsilva/example-node-postgres/README.md

 ```

 [Jest](https://jestjs.io/) and [supertests](https://www.npmjs.com/package/supertest) were used to automate the tests. :heart:

-## Contribution
-If you have found an error or want to improve the example, create an `issue` or `pull request`.

 ## Licence
 The contents of this repository are covered under the [MIT License](https://github.com/gustafsilva/example-node-postgres/blob/master/LICENSE).